Corrections to reaction-diffusion dynamics above the upper critical dimension: Effective action

-which is called the memory function, is the diffusion propagator of $k$ particles from one identical point in space to another identical point.
-Intuitively, the first term in Eq.~\eqref{eq:bethesalpeter} describes the reaction rate given a homogenous distribution of particles.
-The convolution integral then describes a memory effect that accounts for the depletion of the reactant density due to processes where $k$ particles have already reacted in the past~\cite{deGennes82}.
-Following the discussion in the introduction, we expect that the first (second) term dominates above (below) the critical dimension.
-Equation~\eqref{eq:mfeom} is solved using a Laplace transformation~\cite{deGennes82,lee94}
+which is called the memory function and which is the diffusion propagator of $k$ bosons from one identical point in space to another identical point.
+Intuitively, the first term in Eq.~\eqref{eq:bethesalpeter} describes the reaction rate given an uncorrelated reactant distribution.
+The convolution integral then describes a memory effect that accounts for anticorrelations due to processes where $k$ particles have already reacted in the past~\cite{deGennes82}.
+Following the discussion in the Introduction, we expect that the first (second) term in Eq.~\eqref{eq:bethesalpeter} dominates above (below) the critical dimension.
+Indeed, Eq.~\eqref{eq:mfeom} is solved using a Laplace transformation~\cite{deGennes82,lee94}

 where we denote by $[n^k](s)$ the Laplace transform of $n^k(t)$.
 Using the convolution theorem, Eq.~\eqref{eq:bethesalpeter} forms a geometric series that evaluates to

 with the Laplace transform of the memory function